Email Marketing Automation: Skyrocket Your ROI

 How can I improve my email open rates?

-Focus on crafting compelling subject lines, personalise your emails, segment your list for relevance, and optimise your send times.
+Focus on crafting compelling subject lines, personalising your emails, segmenting your list for relevance, and optimising your send times.
 Also, regularly clean your list to remove inactive subscribers.

-How do I avoid my emails going to spam?
+How do I fix my automated emails going to the spam folder?

 What’s the difference between drip and nurture campaigns?

-Drip campaigns are time-based, so pre-written emails are sent regularly.
+Drip campaigns are time-based, so pre-written emails are sent on a regular schedule.
 Nurture campaigns are behaviour-based, triggered by specific actions or inactions of the subscriber.

 How can I personalise my emails beyond using the subscriber’s name?